 By far the most common reason for early failure is improper maintenance by homeowners.
 When a system is poorly maintained – not pumped out on a regular basis – solids build up in the septic tank, then flow into the leaching facility, clogging it beyond repair.
 The use of chemical or enzyme additives, which are prohibited in many towns, is not a substitute for regular pumping.
 It is essential that septic systems be pumped every 2 to 5 years, depending on size and use.

-Overabundances of commonly used home products that will kill vital bacteria necessary for proper tank operation are toilet cleaners, detergents, and bleach.
-Never dispose of acids, polishes, antibiotics, caustic drain cleaners, oil or paint in your tank.
-Also detrimental are feminine products, condoms, kitty litter, cigarette butts and prescription drugs.
+A: Overabundances of commonly used home products that will kill vital bacteria necessary for proper tank operation are toilet cleaners, detergents, and bleach.
+Never dispose of acids, polishes, antibiotics, caustic drain cleaners, oil, or paint in your tank.
+Also detrimental are feminine products, condoms, kitty litter, cigarette butts, and prescription drugs.

 Another cause for the septic odour to be in the house is the gasket/seal (wax ring) around the bottom of the toilet.
 Check to see if gasket/seal is broken (sniff around bottom of toilet); if broken, contact us.
 If you are a handy man or woman, you may choose to make the repairs yourself.
 It is a relatively simple repair.